dmouscher/nomic/rules-3.md

 ## 321

 Units are structures/organizations one may create/upgrade from a cost of items and may have prerequisites.
-Prerequisites include but are not limited to: Location and Ownership of Other Units.
+Prerequisites include but are not limited to the location and ownership of other units.
-(eg. A Missile Factory requiring a Explosives Factory)
 Units may have daily upkeep costs as a prerequisite, which will be collected at midnight.
 If a prerequisite for a unit is later missing, or willfully made unavailable by a players request, that unit becomes inactive and can preform no changes on the game until said prerequisite is met again.

 Upgrades do not inherit previous version costs.
-Units may not share locations, cannot be harvested, and must be initially placed on, and upgraded on a player's own tiles.
+Units may not share locations, cannot be harvested, and must be initially placed on and upgraded on a player's own TILES.
-It is allowed to place units on tiles adjacent to the player's own claims(eg boats on water next to cliamed beaches)
-Mobile Units may move to adjacent tiles at a movement cost.
+It is allowed to place units on TILES adjacent to the player's own claims (e.g. boats on water next to claimed beaches) Mobile units may move to adjacent TILES at a movement cost.
-Destroyed Units are completely removed.
+Destroyed units are completely removed.
 Capitals may not be destroyed, and may not have units on them.
-Units May Exist on Harvested Tiles, however said Harvest produces no resources so long as a unit shares the Tile.
+Units may exist on harvested TILES, however said harvest produces no resources so long as a unit shares the TILE.

 ## 322